 LA Innocence Project takes up Scott Peterson's murder case of pregnant wife Laci

-The LA Innocence Project announced Thursday that it is taking up the Scott Peterson murder case.
+The Los Angeles Innocence Project announced Thursday that it is taking up the Scott Peterson murder case.

 Pat Harris, Peterson's attorney, announced the news in a statement.